Kjoffy/Generic-Cisco-Zabbix-template/README.md

 - Cisco 881
 - Cisco 803

-As it is based on the default Cisco SNMPv2 template it will work on every generic Cisco Router/Switch.
+Template is based on the default Cisco SNMPv2 template it will work on every generic Cisco Router/Switch.

 # change
 Please do not forget to edit your {$SNMP_COMMUNITY} values